flutter/flutter-intellij/CONTRIBUTING.md

 - In Project Structure, import the module `flutter-intellij/flutter-intellij-community.iml`
   - *Do not import it as a Gradle module.*
-- Add a dependency to it to `intellij.idea.community.main`
+- Add a dependency to it to `intellij.idea.community.main` using Project Structure
 - Move it above Dart-community.
-This sets the class path to use the Flutter plugin version of some duplicated code from the Dart plugin.
+This sets the class path to use the Flutter plugin version of some code duplicated from the Dart plugin.

 ## Running plugin tests